codem/silverstripe-html5-inputs/README.md

 You can use these fields in your projects as-is or extend them to provide additional features or shims.

-The supported inputs are listed at https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input tagged 'HTML5'
+The supported inputs are listed at https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input:

 + colour (color)
-+ date, datetime, time
++ date, datetime-local, time
-+ email (extends core EmailField)
++ email (extends core Silverstripe EmailField)
 + month, week
 + number
 + range